Nose reshaping (rhinoplasty or a "nose job") is an operation to change the shape or size of the nose.

-The cost of nose reshaping in the UK ranges from £4,500 to £7,000.
-You should also factor in the cost of any consultations, further surgery or follow-up care that may be needed.
+The cost of nose reshaping in the UK ranges from £4,000 to £7,000.
+You should also factor in the cost of any consultations, further surgery or follow-up care you may need.

-If you're looking in England, check the Care Quality Commission (CQC) website for treatment centres that can perform a rhinoplasty.
-All independent clinics and hospitals that provide cosmetic surgery in England must be registered with the CQC, which publishes inspection reports and performance ratings to help people choose care.
+If you're having nose reshaping in England, check with the Care Quality Commission (CQC).
+All independent clinics and hospitals that provide cosmetic surgery in England must be registered with the CQC.

 - how many operations they've performed where there have been complications

 - what sort of follow-up you should expect if things go wrong

 Read more about choosing a cosmetic surgeon.

 Nose reshaping is usually carried out under general anaesthetic.

 Depending on the type of surgery you're having, the surgeon may: